Chemmy Alcott: 2018

-Alcott promotes a Brighton-based school travel company.

 In February, Alcott beat Graham Bell in a head-to-head slalom race filmed for BBC's Ski Sunday.
 In November Chemmy Alcott was interviewed by The Telegraph about her views on the gender gap in skiing and why so few women go skiing.

 Broadcasting

 During her injury lay-off at the start of the 2009 World Cup season, Alcott joined Matt Chilton in the British Eurosport commentary box as guest commentator for several of the women's World Cup events.

 Alcott has previously appeared on Channel 4's World Cup Skiing programme, with a regular feature called Fit to Ski, in which she demonstrated different exercise techniques.

-In January 2012 it was announced that Alcott would take part in the ITV programme Dancing on Ice.
+In January 2012, it was announced that Alcott would take part in the ITV programme Dancing on Ice.
 There was some concern that this would put at risk her rehabilitation from the fractured leg she sustained in December 2010.

-In 2018 she was part of the BBC's team providing coverage on the 2018 Winter Olympics.
+In 2018, she was part of the BBC's team providing coverage on the 2018 Winter Olympics.
 Alcott told The Ski Podcast that "to have the opportunity to sit next to a legend like Clare Balding, and to be taken under her wing, was amazing.
 I owe Clare so much."

+Alcott joined the presenting team of Ski Sunday in 2021.
+She continued to work for the BBC at the Beijing 2022 and Milano Cortina 2026 Olympics, analysing and reporting from the skiing events.
+During Lindsey Vonn's accident, Alcott broke down in tears on air, but continued broadcasting because "the story needed to be told".

 Personal life

 In June 2008, Alcott climbed Mount Kilimanjaro along with fellow ski racers Julia Mancuso and Laurenne Ross, and Alcott's then boyfriend Mark Weaver.
 The climb raised for international humanitarian organisation Right to Play.

 As of January 2009, she lives in Hampton Court, England.
 Chemmy is also a motor sport fan; has an MSA Competition Licence and competed in the 2012 Silverstone Classic Celebrity Challenge race.

-In October 2013, the BBC reported that Alcott was to marry her current boyfriend, and fellow alpine ski racer, Dougie Crawford.
+In October 2013, the BBC reported that Alcott was to marry her boyfriend, and fellow alpine ski racer, Dougie Crawford.
 They married in 2014; she now uses the name Chemmy Crawford-Alcott.

+Alcott suffered a collapsed lung in August 2026 after jumping from a platform five metres above Lake Annecy.